zagroubi/zagroubi/README.md

 #### **Hi there, I'm Alaa Zagrouba  👋**<br/><br/>
-Undergraduate Computer Engineering student at ISI/Bursa Technical University, passionate about web development and cybersecurity.
+Undergraduate Computer Engineering student at Bursa Technical University, passionate about web development and cybersecurity.
 I also enjoy competing in CTFs for fun! :)

 I do some web writeups too if you wanna check them out: https://medium.com/@zagrouba.alaa0101